zouppen/retroska/README.md

 ### Setting up network namespaces

-We need at least the seggregated network for vintage computers (so called retro network) but you might like the ability to connect to the Internet as well, so adding another network is advised.
+We need at least the segregated network for vintage computers (so called retro network) but you might like the ability to connect to the Internet as well, so adding another network is advised.